digitalcoyote/NuGetDefense/README.md

 View the full documentation for NuGetDefense [here](https://digitalcoyote.github.io/NuGetDefense/)

-3.x preview documentation van be found by running `dotnet /path/to/NuGetDefense.dll -?`
+3.x preview documentation can be found by running `dotnet /path/to/NuGetDefense.dll -?`

 ## Features